Ricolila/Mixxx-DarkMetal-Skin/README.md

 3) Done!...

 **HOW-TO:** Create and display my own logo?...
-1) Open any "logo_x.svg" file (These files are located at the "graphics-logos" folder.
-You may use INKSCAPE to open and edit.
+1) Open any "logo_x.svg" file.
+These files are located at the "graphics-logos" folder.
+(You may use INKSCAPE to open/edit or create a new logo file)
 2) Draw your own logo, or just type your texts there.
+(Texts must be converted to paths, before save file)
-3) Open the "skin.xml" search and replace the variable "mylogo"´s value by "1", "2", "3", etc... (as many "logo_x.svg" files that you may have there, set a number to display the one that you want display at the moment)
+3) Open the "skin.xml" search and replace the variable "mylogo"´s value by "1", "2", "3", etc...
+(Set the number to display the logo file that should be displayed at this moment)
 4) Save all the files.
 Reload the skin...
 Done!...

 ---------------------------------------------------------------------------------